hardzal/Learning-Notes/Languange/LEARNING-PHP-7/README.md

 #What this book covers

-This Learning Based on PackPub Ebook title "Learning PHP 7"

 Chapter 1, Setting Up the Environment, will guide you through the installation of the different software needed.